-Glass, used in support of the Principle of providing transparency and clear sightlines, is one primary building material.
+Glass, used in support of the principle of providing transparency and clear sight lines, is one primary building material.
 Standardization of glass sizes and installation methods help foster a recognizable system identity.
-Maximize glass sizes where possible to improve sightlines.
-Glass sizes in Sound Transit owned and maintained headhouses, shelters, and windscreens should not exceed 4' x 8'.
+Maximize glass sizes where possible to improve sight lines.
+Glass sizes in Sound Transit owned and maintained head-houses, shelters, and windscreens are defined in the STRM.
 Larger sizes should be limited to areas away from platforms and tracks and in areas that are easily accessible.
-Where there are Additional Entrances (as defined in sections 3.3.5.1 and 4.5) into the station through a Joint Development agreement, larger glass sizes are acceptable at storefront and in canopies.
+Where there are Additional Entrances, as defined in Sections 3.3.5.1 and 4.5, into the station through a Joint Development agreement, larger glass sizes are acceptable at storefront and in canopies.